pingcap/community/README.md

 ### Join Community Events

 Stay in the loop!
 To learn about upcoming events and activities, check out our Discord [#event channel](https://discord.com/invite/KVRZBR2DrG).
-You can also visit our[events page](https://www.pingcap.com/event/?utm_source=github&utm_medium=community)for the latest details on meetups, webinars, and more.
+You can also visit our [events page](https://www.pingcap.com/event/?utm_source=github&utm_medium=community) for the latest details on meetups, webinars, and more.

 ### Stay updated